 Creates the Election Equipment Reserve Fund in the Department of Treasury; requires funds to be carried forward and not lapse; subjects funds to appropriation; specifies that funds appropriated for the fund are to be deposited in the fund.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.

 Sec.
 949o.
-Blight Elimination Grants - NOT INCLUDED
+Blight Elimination Grants - NEW

 Requires Treasury to develop a blight elimination competitive grant program to address vacant and blighted properties.
 Treasury may work with State Land Bank Authority to distribute grants statewide.
 Executive and House do not include.
 Senate includes new language.
-Conference does not include.

 Sec.
 949p.
-Jobs Court - NOT INCLUDED
+Jobs Court - NEW

 Allocates \$5.0 million for a prison diversion pilot program in three counties.
 Treasury may work with the Attorney General to distribute funds to the counties.
 Executive and House do not include.
 Senate includes new language.
-Conference does not include.

 Sec.
-949g.
-Land and Housing Programs - NOT INCLUDED
+949q.
+Land and Housing Programs - NEW

 Includes three \$100 placeholders for the following new land and housing programs: a program to increase housing supply and affordability, a program to give tax credits to entities that provide employee housing, and for 4.0 FTE authorizations to consolidate and add development tax exemption information to the electronic local government information system.
 Executive and House do not include.
 Senate includes new language.
-Conference does not include.